jtgibson91/quick-script/README.md

 # quick-script
-Using win32clipboard module to automate a boringtask
+Using win32clipboard module to automate a # boring task.

 A task I have to do at work involves getting 2 numeric values from a program (Peaksimple), and subtracting them from 100 to get a third value, which then has to be entered back into Peaksimple.
 This has to be done over and over again.
 Originally, I'd have to